Showcasing the beauty of the human spirit – in mid-air – around the world!

-Completed August 4, 2014 A 9000 sq. ft.
+Completed August 4, 2014: 9000 sq. ft.
 Jump for Joy Photo Mural in the lane way of 161 East Pender Street, Vancouver BC Canada.
 The mural is a compilation of photos of almost 200 people jumping for joy in different parts of Vancouver.
-The posters have been enlarged to 4×4 ft. and printed on 11×17 sheets cut and pasted together, then pastes posters to the wall.
+The photos have been enlarged to 4×4 ft. and printed on 11×17 sheets cut and pasted together, then pasted to the wall.

 In Progress: A book of 1000 people jumping for joy around the world :)

 Jumping is uplifting.
 You use your own energy, strength and determination to jump.
 Jumping is a metaphor for life and a symbol for expressing and sharing joy.
 Jumping is celebration.
 Jumping is fun.
-Jumping is silly, freeing, energising.
+Jumping is silly, freeing and energizing.
 Jumping is good for your health.
 Jumping gets your blood pumping and gives you an adrenaline rush.
 Jumping for joy celebrates all that is good and positive in the world.